-I have read and understand JSU School of Nursing policies regarding the requirement for criminal background checks.
-I voluntarily give my consent to the obtaining of one or more necessary reports and the use thereof as outlin ned in the stated policy. • • • Print Full Name (Include Middle Name) Date
+I have read and understand JSU School of Nu criminal background checks.
+I voluntarily giv ve my consent to the obtaining of one or more necessary reports and the use thereof as outlin ned in the stated policy.
+Print Full Name (Include Middle Name) Date ,